Tipoca/scaml/docs/HOWTOUSE.md

 Note that the values must be constants.
 Constructors and types can refer to types defined in other modules, as far as they are already compiled to `.cmi` files.

-## Writing Smart Contracts in OCaml

-### One file per contract

-SCaml does not support separate compilation.
-All the code for a contract must be in one `.ml` file.

-### `open SCaml`

-API functions to access Michelson primitives are declared in module `SCaml`.
-In SCaml, you should always `open SCaml` first.
-(You can skip it but there is almost no point to do it.)

-In the normal installation, module `SCaml` should be found at directory `` `opam config var prefix`/lib/scaml ``  Check `SCaml.mli` in this directory or the source code of SCaml to learn what functions are available and their comments.

-### Entry point

-Unless specified explicitly, the last value definition in an `.ml` file is considered as the entry point of the smart contract defined by the source file.

-### Multiple entry point support (experimental)

-SCaml expermentally supports the multiple entry points introduced in Tezos Babylon.

-To have more than one entry points their definitions must be attributed with `[@@entry]`.